Home » Blog » Blog » Customer Service » Is Customer Service A Battle? Apparently

 Is Customer Service A Battle?
 Apparently

-An article in today’s WSJ profiled jetBlue airlines employees – 10% of which were previously firefighters or cops.
+An article in the WSJ profiled JetBlue Airlines employees - 10% of whom were previously firefighters or cops.

-Home Depot has been known for hiring ex-armed services guys and gals four years.
-Several years ago in a Bloomberg cover story subtitled, “Skip the touchy-feely stuff.
-The big-box store is thriving under CEO Bob Nardelli’s military style rule,” it too cited 9/11 and the “battle” analogy.
+Home Depot was known for hiring ex-armed service guys and gals for years.
+A Bloomberg cover story was subtitled, "Skip the touchy-feely stuff.
+The big-box store is thriving under CEO Bob Nardelli's military style rule," it also cited 9/11 and the "battle" analogy.

-This got me to thinking: Is customer service a battle?
+This got me thinking: Is customer service a battle?
 If so, who are the enemies?

-To me, customer service is making the customer – yes not that overused, over-hyped BS of “guests” – feel at that moment of interaction, they are the most important person in the world.
+To me, customer service is making the customer feel at that moment of interaction; they are the most important person in the world.

 Customer service is not what happens when something goes wrong – that’s damage control.